 The world of custom home building can get pretty interesting at times.

-While every future homeowner has their own unique vision for what their next residence will look like, some are more unique than others.
+While every future homeowner has their unique vision for what their next residence will look like, some are more unique than others.

 Barndominiums are a prime example of this.
-As one of the latest "different" takes on custom homes, we're seeing a growing, yet small contingent of future homeowners who are looking to step outside the box of convention and pursue this option.
+As one of the latest "different" takes on custom homes, we're seeing a growing, yet small contingent of future homeowners looking to step outside the box of convention and pursue this option.

 Even if you've heard of barndominiums – or barndos – you probably have plenty of questions.
 Among the biggest is likely, "How do you build one?"